jeetdev820/iwasbored/README.md

 chmod +x start.sh && \
 bash start.sh
 ```
+Make sure Telegram proxy Listen on 127.0.0.1 insted of just 0.0.0.0
 # MTProto Proxy Whitelist Installer

 This script automates the installation and management of an MTProto Telegram Proxy whitelist system protected by NGINX and PHP.
 It sets up a secure and fast reverse proxy environment to avoid detection by firewalls like the Great Firewall (GFW).